-Wilson, a Republican, was the representative for Ohio's 11th congressional district from 1867 to 1873.
+Wilson was the representative for Ohio’s 11th congressional district and was a Republican.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Wilson missed 482 of 1,868 roll call votes, which is 25.8%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.